NishaDeviBhojwani/Housing-Price-Prediciton-/README.md

 Predicting-House-prices
 Predicting house prices using Random Forest Regression and GBR

 This project applies basic machine learning concepts on Pakistan Housing dataset to predict the selling price of a new home.
-In this project Data has been scraped from Zameen.pk and Prop.pk
+In this project Data has been scraped from Zameen.pk and Prop.pk.

 Software and Libraries